supa2/Automaton/Home.md

 #### S.O.S.
 2

 Blink a led in a repeating dot-dot-dot-dash-dash-dash-dot-dot-dot pattern.
-This solution uses two led machines driving by a step sequencer machine which is in turn driven by a timer machine.
+This solution uses two led machines driven by a step sequencer machine which is in turn driven by a timer machine.

 Source code: [sos2.ino](/tinkerspy/Automaton/blob/master/examples/sos2/sos2.ino)